bobleer/bocfx/README.md

 pip3 install bocfx
 ```
 If your `pip` links python3, please use `pip install bocfx` to install bocfx.
-But remember, Bocfx may not support python2.
+REMEMBER, Bocfx may not support python2.
 <br>
 <br>